Dutch court rejects challenge to assisted suicide ban

 The Hague court said the euthanasia law “properly weighed up the various interests” of “on the one hand the social interest of protecting life and protecting vulnerable persons, and on the other the interest of those seeking assisted suicide.”

-But it noted that the conditions that must be met for a physician to perform euthanasia mean “that not everyone who considers their life complete will be able to receive assisted suicide.”
+But it noted that the conditions that must be met for a physician to perform euthanasia mean “not everyone who considers their life complete will be able to receive assisted suicide.”

+Spangenberg said that finding “does not do justice to the daily misery of a growing group of people.
+It is cruel, inhumane and cowardly.”

-Spangenberg said the court was “very focused on euthanasia options, which are good, but so bureaucratic and only applied in the case of hopeless medical suffering with a lot of bells and whistles and conditions.”
+He said the court was “very focused on euthanasia options, which are good, but so bureaucratic and only applied in the case of hopeless medical suffering with a lot of bells and whistles and conditions.”

+Another organization, the Dutch Association for a Voluntary End of Life, also criticized the decision, saying in a statement that it upheld a “situation in which the government deprives its citizens of the right to die with dignity at their own discretion.”